idoiamartinezdelapiscina/Epigenomics_task/README.md

 Epigenomics_task

-This repository saves the script (.txt) and the obtained files related to the epigenomics task 4 and 5
+This repository saves the script and the files obtained related to the epigenomics task 4 and 5